redsand/rev/examples/scenarios/bug-fixing.md

-# Bug Fixing with rev.py
+# Bug Fixing with rev

-Learn how to efficiently fix bugs using rev.py's autonomous capabilities.
+Learn how to efficiently fix bugs using rev's autonomous capabilities.

 ## Scenario 1: Fix a Specific Bug